muhammadrezwanislam/Datalake-with-Amazon-EMR---Apache-Spark/README.md

 <img src="Images/results_one.png" width="100%" alt="" title="output file" />

-Also, each of the folder should have .parquet files
+Also, each of the folder should have .parquet files like these:

 <img src="Images/users.png" width="100%" alt="" title="users" />
 <img src="Images/artists.png" width="100%" alt="" title="artists" />
 <img src="Images/time.png" width="100%" alt="" title="time" />
 <img src="Images/songplays.png" width="100%" alt="" title="songplays" />
 <img src="Images/songs.png" width="100%" alt="" title="songs" />

 ##### &nbsp;

 ## Sample Queries

 If you want to run queries to check the tables created, please run [query to test analytics](query.ipynb).
-Here are two examples of sample queries:
+Here is one of the sample queries:

 * **Query one**
 ```